ileiva/gettor/README.md

  and to add new providers for storing packages and generate links.

-How does the new GetTor works?
+How does the new GetTor work?
 ==============================

 Below are some specifications and core concepts on how the new GetTor works.